 Medical Aesthetician Education Requirements and Career Information

 Medical aestheticians are state-licensed skin care specialists who work in healthcare facilities.
 They provide skin care treatment and makeup tips to help patients whose illnesses, injuries or surgeries have affected their appearance.
-Read on to learn more about the educational and career requirements of medical aestheticians.
+Training can vary, but all medical aestheticians must complete a state-approved cosmetology program where they learn about skin conditions and procedures.
+Aestheticians must be licensed in all states, which usually calls for passing a written, and sometimes a practical, examination.

 Education Requirements for Medical Aestheticians